 Something closely resembling a toilet brush will do the job best, but a stiff-bristle paintbrush or something similar will do.

 Your registers are likely held in place by some type of fasteners.
-You will have to use whatever tool fits the attachments, usually a Phillips screwdriver or 1/4″ hex driver.
+You will need to use whatever tool fits the attachments, usually a Phillips screwdriver or 1/4″ hex driver.

-Unless you want to do a great deal of dusting and sweeping right after you clean your ducts, you’ll find these useful to cover some registers while you wash others.
+Unless you would like to do a great deal of dusting and sweeping right after you clean your ducts, you’ll find these useful to cover some registers while you clean others.

 1. Cover supply registers.
 Start by covering up your supply air registers (openings that provide heated air to the chambers ) with paper towels.
 You do this to keep dislodged dust from drifting into the rooms as you work.
 Just lift the register, wrap the paper towel on the top of it, and replace it.

 2. Turn on fan.
 You want the fan running while you’re cleaning, to move the dust along that you’re likely to loosen with your banging and brushing.
 Set the thermostat to”fan on,” and shut off the”heat/cool” mode so that only the fan is running.
-If you don’t have a fan-only option, you can conduct the warmth, or you may take this opportunity to put in a newer thermostat with this very helpful option.
+If you don’t have a fan-only option, you can run the heat, or you might take this opportunity to put in a newer thermostat with this very helpful option.

 5. Clean supply registers.
 Now you can begin sweeping out the dust on your supply registers.
 With the vacuum running and the end of the hose near the register, lift the register.
-Use the hose to grab any dust that has been pushed out by the fan, and proceed to sweep as far into the register’s piping as your hose can reach.
+Use the hose to grab any dust that has been pushed out by the fan, and proceed to sweep as far into the enroll piping as your hose can reach.
 Use your brush to scuff loose any built up dust in the register.
-As you go through the home sweeping out the supply registers, you can remove and dispose of the paper towels you’ve put in place.
+As you proceed through the home sweeping out the supply registers, you can remove and dispose of the paper towels you have put in place.

 6. Clean return air registers.
 Sweep out your return air registers.
 These will likely be fastened with a screw and require your tool to remove them.
 Again, brush and sweep as far back into the register piping or cavity as possible.

-7. Shut off fan and furnace.
-Shut off the fan at the thermostat and the power off to the furnace via the service switch or breaker panel.
-Do not just shut off the thermostat, because that doesn’t switch off the power to the device.
+7. Close off fan and furnace.
+Close off the fan at the thermostat and off the power to the furnace via the service switch or breaker panel.
+Do not just shut off the thermostat, because that doesn’t switch off the power to the unit.

 9. Replace furnace filter.
 Purchasing a better filter will surely cut down on the dust in your home.
 But the better the filter, the more frequently you should change ita dirty filter limits the airflow to the fan, which causes the blower motor running hotter and reducing its lifespan.
 How often you need to change your filter is dependent on your home, your pets, and your location.